Shanghai: Cityscape

 The Bund, located by the bank of the Huangpu River, is home to a row of early 20th-century architecture, ranging in style from the neoclassical HSBC Building to the Art Deco Sassoon House (now part of the Peace Hotel).
 The area has been revitalized several times: the first was in 1986, with a new promenade by the Dutch architect Paulus Snoeren.
 The second was before the 2010 Expo, which includes restoration of the century-old Waibaidu Bridge and reconfiguration of traffic flow.

 Shanghai's construction boom during the 1920s and 1930s caused the city to have several Art Deco buildings.
 László Hudec, a Hungarian-Slovak who lived in the city between 1918 and 1947, designed Art Deco buildings such as the Park Hotel, the Grand Cinema, and the Paramount.
 Other prominent Art Deco-style architects are Clement Palmer and Arthur Turner, who designed the Peace Hotel, the Metropole Hotel, and the Broadway Mansions; and Austrian architect C.H.
 Gonda, who designed the Capitol Theatre.
-One common architectural element is the shikumen (石库门, "stone storage door") residence, typically two- or three-story gray brick houses with the front yard protected by a heavy wooden door in a stylistic stone arch.
-Each residence is connected and arranged in straight alleys, known as longtang (Note: Shanghainese romanization: longdhang; /wuu/) (弄堂).
+One common architectural element is the shikumen (石庫門 (石库门); Wugniu: zaq-khu-men, "stone storage door") residence, typically two- or three-story gray brick houses with the front yard protected by a heavy wooden door in a stylistic stone arch.
+Each residence is connected and arranged in straight alleys known as longtangs (弄堂; lon-daon).
 Shanghai also has Soviet neoclassical architecture or Stalinist architecture: most were erected between the founding of the People's Republic in 1949 and the Sino-Soviet Split in the late 1960s when Soviet personnel came to China to aid in the development of a communist state.
 An example of Soviet neoclassical architecture in Shanghai is the Shanghai Exhibition Center.

-Shanghai has making it the fifth city in the world with the most skyscrapers.
+Shanghai has 206 buildings 150m+ making it the seventh city in the world with the most skyscrapers.
 Some of Shanghai's skyscrapers include the Jin Mao Tower, the Shanghai World Financial Center, and the Shanghai Tower, which was completed in 2015 and is currently the tallest building in China and the third tallest in the world.
 The Oriental Pearl Tower, at 468 m, is located nearby at the northern tip of Lujiazui.
 Many areas in the former foreign concessions are well-preserved.
 Despite rampant redevelopment, the Old City retains traditional architecture and designs, such as the Yu Garden, an elaborate Jiangnan style garden.